Understanding User Prototypes

 - Aldrius Low

-A user prototype is a simplified model of a product or feature that simulates how users will interact with it.
-It’s the bridge between concept and code—the playground where assumptions meet reality.
+A user prototype is a simplified model of a product or feature that simulates user interaction.
+It acts as the bridge between concept and code—the playground where assumptions meet reality.

-High-fidelity prototypes mimic the real product’s look and feel, sometimes with live data.
-They’re ideal for testing visual hierarchy, tone, and usability before development.
+High-fidelity prototypes mimic the real product’s look and feel, sometimes incorporating live data.
+They are ideal for testing visual hierarchy, tone, and usability before development.

-More information on user prototyping here: User vs. Feasibility Prototypes: Understanding Their Impact in Product Development
+For more information on user prototyping, check out this article: User vs. Feasibility Prototypes: Understanding Their Impact in Product Development.

-Building without prototyping is like composing music without ever hearing it played.
+Building without prototyping is akin to composing music without ever hearing it played.
 Here are five reasons every product manager should prioritise prototypes:

-Usability testing: real users reveal friction points no slide deck can.
+Usability testing: Real users reveal friction points that no slide deck can.

-Early user feedback: prototypes validate that the problem—and proposed solution—truly resonate.
+Early user feedback: Prototypes validate whether the problem—and proposed solution—truly resonates.

 1) Automate User-Flow Mapping

-What you give: goals, personas, constraints, success metrics.
+What you provide: Goals, personas, constraints, success metrics.

 Branches (guest vs signed-in, one-off vs subscription, mobile vs desktop)